Category Archives: Business

 308 S. Crawford St., 12-1pm

-3 Monthly Grief Support Luncheon hosted by Cheney Witt Chapel – All are welcome! – At the Carriage House, 301 S. Main, 12-1pm
+1 Monthly Grief Support Luncheon at Cheney Witt Chapel – 301 S. Main, 12-1pm

 A Grief Support Luncheon is hosted by Cheney Witt Chapel the first Wednesday of each month at noon.
-Anyone dealing with a loss is encouraged to come and bring a friend
+Anyone dealing with a loss is encouraged to come and bring a friend.
+Cheney Witt Chapel will provide lunch at the Carriage House, 301 S. Main.
+Call 620-223-1186 with questions

-3 Bourbon County Coalition Monthly Meeting – Public Welcome! – In the basement of the First Baptist Church, 123 Scott Ave., 12pm-1pm
+1 Bourbon County Coalition Monthly Meeting (public welcome!) – Basement of the First Baptist Church, 123 Scott Ave., 12-1pm

 Adult Coloring Program – Fort Scott Public Library, 201 S. National Ave., 2-4pm